Cutoff for random walks on graphs with bottlenecks: Introduction.

-In [P-S] the first example of a tree was constructed which exhibits total variation cutoff.
+In \cite{P-S} the first example of a tree was constructed which exhibits total variation cutoff.
 The construction of the tree was based on placing a binary tree consisting of $N=n_k^3$ vertices at the origin of a line of $n_k$ points, where $n_k=2^{2^k}$.
 Then for every $j\in \{[k/ 2],...,k\}$ a binary tree $T_j$ consisting of $N/n_j$ vertices was placed at distance $n_j$ from the origin.
 The purpose of the current paper is to generalise this result.
-We will consider two cases, one general case referred to as Case A (see figure 1) where we will consider two graphs connected with a bottleneck and another one referred to as Case B (see figure 2), where we will substitute the trees $T_j$ in [P-S] by finite graphs $T_j$ in such a way that a bottleneck is observed between the $T_j$ 's.
+We will consider two cases, one general case referred to as Case A (see figure 1) where we will consider two graphs connected with a bottleneck and another one referred to as Case B (see figure 2), where we will substitute the trees $T_j$ in \cite{P-S} by finite graphs $T_j$ in such a way that a bottleneck is observed between the $T_j$ 's.

-We will denote by $B[0,z]$ the bottleneck of the graph, the consistent part of the graph between $0$ and $z$. $ T_i, S_i, B[0,z]$ all increase in size as $k$ increases.
+We will denote by $B[0,z]$ the bottleneck of the graph, the part of the graph between $0$ and $z$, that is the part of the graph between $T_0$ and $S$.
+All components of the graph, $ T_i, S_i, B[0,z], S$ increase in size as $k$ increases.
 We will denote $D=T_0 \cup B[0,z]$ while the complement of $D$ will be denoted as $S=D^c$.
-Furthermore, we will denote $\partial D$ to be the edge of $D$, i.e the points of $T_0$ that are further from $0$.
-In Case A we will denote $c$ the edge of $S$, while in case B $c$ will be the conecting poind between $T_k$ and the rest of the graph.
+Furthermore, we will denote $\partial D$ the points of $T_0$ that are further from $0$, i.e. $\partial D:=\left\{ x\in T_0 \text{\ : \ }d(x, 0)=\max_{x\in T_0}d(x, 0)\right\}$, where $d(x,y)$ the graph distance between to points $x,y$ of the graph.
+In Case A we will denote $c$ the right end point of $S$, while in case B, $c$ will be the connecting point between $T_k$ and the rest of the graph.
 We will consider the size of the bottleneck and $S$ to be relatively small compared with how the size of $T_0$ increases, in such a way that